-- Wrap in plastic wrap, then aluminum foil.
+- Wrap the whole thing in aluminum foil.
 Freeze for up to 3 months.

 - When ready to bake, there's no need to thaw.
-Remove plastic wrap and foil, then bake for 20-25 minutes or until golden.
+Remove foil and all plastic wrap, then bake for 20-25 minutes or until golden.
 Briefly broil on low at the end if you like.

 Leave a Reply